 The Northwest Addiction Technology Transfer Center (NWATTC) (formerly Northwest Frontier Addiction Technology Transfer Center, or NFATTC) serves Oregon, Washington, Idaho and Alaska.
 NWATTC provides high quality, credible informational materials, trainings and consultation on implementing evidence-based addiction treatment practices; current areas of emphasis include:

 NWATTC also offers other workforce development programs and tools, such as:

 For more on NWATTC services and products click on the links to the left.
 New SAMHSA and ATTC products and services are also highlighted below.

-NEW! conference on the use of telehealth technologies in addiction treatment and recovery; sponsored by the National Frontier and Rural ATTC in Chicago -- free registration -- click here or on the image below for more information
+Learn more about the use of telehealth technologies in addiction treatment and recovery; sponsored by the National Frontier and Rural ATTC in Chicago -- free registration -- click on the image above for more information

 The ATTC Messenger -- quick links to recent topics:

 Click here to go to the ATTC Online Learning portal where you will find free and low cost courses of interest to addiction counselors and others who work in behavioral health.

 Therapy Crisis Services: Effectiveness, Cost-Effectiveness and Funding Strategies